 From 1 September 2023, the Mental Health and Wellbeing Act 2022 will replace the Mental Health Act 2014 and Victorian Collaborative Centre for Mental Health and Wellbeing Act 2021.
 Most laws under the Mental Health Act 2014 will remain with some changes.

 The Mental Health and Wellbeing Act 2022 sets out how to assess whether people have a mental illness and how to treat them.

 The Mental Health Tribunal determines whether all the criteria for mental health treatment in the Act applies to a person.
 If the criteria do apply, the Mental Health Tribunal may make a compulsory treatment order.
 The Mental Health Tribunal may order electroconvulsive treatment for a person if it decides that they do not have the capacity to consent to the treatment or they are under the age of 18 years.

 VCAT can hear and determine applications to review these decisions by the Mental Health Tribunal.

-Many people choose to represent themselves at VCAT.
-You do not need to be represented by a lawyer or a professional representative.
-Usually you must ask for VCAT's permission to have someone represent you.
+You do not need to have legal or other professional representation to appear at VCAT.
+If you wish to be represented by a lawyer or a professional advocate, usually you must ask for VCAT's permission.

 Access and privacy

 VCAT hearings and files are usually public.
-We have limited authority to restrict access to information except in certain circumstances.